 🍷 Personal Pick

 What makes this enjoyable is the restraint.
-It avoids the overripe, tutti-frutti direction many modern rosés fall into and keeps things light, clean, and refreshingly uncomplicated. — 3 days ago
+It avoids the overripe, tutti-frutti direction many modern rosés fall into and keeps things light, clean, and refreshingly uncomplicated. — a month ago